 What I never anticipated was being on the wrong political team.
 At my next company, something went awry in the beginning and I wasn’t on the fast track anymore. *GASP*

 There were several reasons things were slowing at the new company.
 They had started eliminating positions and talking about a LEAN management structure.
 LEAN meant they weren’t seeking to add anyone to upper management anytime soon.
 Uh oh.

 My mind raced.
 Should I start seeking yet another job?
 God, that was the last thing I wanted to do.
 I finally had a high-paying job in my field and in the right location.
 If I chose to stay, that meant I would have to wait a long time until something would open up or something would be created for me.
 What to do?

 Eventually, I started grabbing the attention of upper management and being assigned short-term positions to increase my knowledge across several business units.

 Then something else unexpected happened.
-I noticed that each time I would return to my regular position after a short-term assignment, there was instant relief.
+I noticed that each time I would return to my regular position after a short-term assignment, there was an instant relief.

 Returning to my core responsibilities, the actual job I went to school for, gave me relief.
 There wasn’t any pressure or stress from arbitrary deadlines that would affect my performance rating.
 And, best of all, I was relieved to be back in the office I knew well with people I liked working with each day.